srbarba/how-i-do/README.md

-# How I Do
+# Tutorialkit POC

-This project aims to be a place where I document, in an interactive way, the solutions I propose and share with other developers and my future self (👋 hello future me!).
+This project is a Tutorialkit POC.

 ## Project Structure